vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

     3.	add rules to Web ACL
     4. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked

-!!! info "Note About Remaining"
+!!! info "Note About Remaining Exercises"
-    **The remaining excercises below are optional.
+    **The remaining exercises below are optional.
 You should proceed to the [Verify Phase](verify.md) and come back to the content below if time permits.**

 ---